Sonic allows you to ssh into an instance quickly.

 Specifying Custom Pem or Private Keys

 It is recommended that you use ssh-agent to specify a custom private key, covered here 3 SSH tips: Ssh-agent, Tunnel, and Escaping from the Dead.
-You can specify the private key if you prefer with the
+But you can specify the private key if you prefer with the

 -i option though.
 Example: